georgeflanagin/undeux2/README.md

 - Files that you cannot remove are given a zero, and not further incorporated into the removal logic.
-- Files are penalized for not having been accesses in a long time.
+- Files are penalized for not having been accessed in a long time.
 - Files with the same name as a newer file, are penalized.
 - Files with the same name as a newer file, and that have at least one common ancestor directory are penalized even more.